10 things to look for when choosing a nursery for your child

 Concerned about finding the right nursery for your child?
 How do you choose?
 What are the best things to look for and how do you know whether the nursery is right for your child?

 It’s only natural to feel a little anxious about leaving your child with a new care provider for the first time.
 So what can you do to make it easier?

 Start doing your homework well in advance

 A little research beforehand can help ease the worries involved in the process of choosing a new childcare provider.
 Look for reviews and recommendations, as well as Ofsted reports.
 If you can get a chance to talk with other parents of children at the nursery, all the better!

 When it comes to visiting the nursery for first time, what do you look for?

 Here, we’ve put together a guide of 10 things to look for when visiting a nursery.

 1 – Have you received a warm welcome?

-The welcome you receive as a visitor will give you an insight to the general attitude and disposition of the nursery staff.
+The welcome you receive as a visitor will give you an insight into the general attitude and disposition of the nursery staff.
 Are they friendly and welcoming?
 Do they deal with you and other families and children in a professional and caring manner?

 2 – Is the nursery secure?